VernonGrant/sidekick.el/README.md

 #### Manual installation

-Clone this repository locally, and add this to your `.emacs`:
+Clone this repository locally, and add the load path to your `.emacs`:

 ```lisp
 (add-to-list 'load-path "/path/to/sidekick/")